You can have the abortion pill or a minor surgical procedure (usually awake with local anaesthetic)

 I am less than 9 weeks pregnant

-I am between 9 and 14 weeks pregnant
+I am between 9 and less than 15 weeks pregnant

-You can have an abortion with a minor surgical procedure (usually awake)
+You can have an abortion with a minor surgical procedure (usually awake with local anaesthetic)

 You can have a surgical abortion under general anaesthesia (asleep)